-Hello, we’re Vmax Consulting, a brilliant bunch of executive coaches and change consultants.
+Hello, we’re Vmax Consulting, a brilliant bunch of leadership performance experts.
 In the course of undertaking, publishing and promoting our services we inevitably gather information on people.

 We’re not email sellers, information traders or ambulance chasers and we are absolutely committed to making sure any information you give us is kept safe and sound.

 It’s probably no surprise that we collect information that you provide to us!
 The amount and type of information depends on the context and how we use the information.
 Here are some examples: